-The reported tpsA rate must be measured rather than interpolated or extrapolated.
-For example, suppose 9.13 tpsA is measured on a 100 terminal test during which 90% of the transactions completed in less than 1.7 seconds and 9.77 tpsA is measured on a 110 terminal test during which 90% of the transactions completed in less than 2.3 seconds.
-Then the reported tpsA is 9.13 rather than some interpolated value between 9.13 and 9.77.
+The reported tpsB rate must be measured rather than interpolated or extrapolated.
+For example, suppose 9.13 tpsB is measured during which 90% of the transactions completed in less than 1.7 seconds and 9.77 tpsB is measured during which 90% of the transactions completed in less than 2.3 seconds.
+Then the reported tpsB is 9.13 rather than some interpolated value between 9.13 and 9.77.